Economic poverty trends: global, regional and national

-This factsheet provides an overview of poverty trends at the global, regional and national levels.
-It unpacks the terminology used to describe poverty and explains how it’s measured.
-Measuring poverty is vital because it provides the information needed to support better decisions, influence policy outcomes and increase accountability.
-Finally, we explore what’s needed to ensure everyone is included in progress and end poverty.
+This factsheet (updated in February 2023) provides an overview of poverty trends at global, regional and national levels.
+It unpacks the terminology used to describe poverty and explains how it is measured.
+Measuring poverty is vital because it supports action to improve the lives of people currently living in poverty and those at risk of experiencing poverty in the future.
+It provides the information required to support better decision-making, influence policy outcomes and increase accountability.

 Global poverty trends

 - The global share of people experiencing extreme poverty – those living on less than $2.15 a day (2017 purchasing power parity (PPP)) – decreased consistently between 1990 and 2019.
 This downward trend changed in 2020.
 The Covid-19 pandemic, inflation, recession, conflict and climate change are estimated to have slowed and, in some cases, reversed the course towards poverty eradication, putting the goal to end extreme poverty by 2030 out of reach.
 Estimates for 2022 indicate that poverty rates have likely returned to 2019 levels, with about 682 million people (8.5% of the world population) living in extreme poverty.